 Rivers of Wine

 Pull out the corks!
-Five AVAs, bunches of wineries, champagne, wine, and an onboard sommelier.
-Plus, hand-crafted meals, exclusive tours, spectacular vistas, and a week of river cruising—an oenophile’s dream.
+Pacific Northwest AVAs, bunches of wineries, dozens of varietals, chef demonstrations, and an onboard sommelier.
+Plus, hand-crafted meals and pairings, exclusive brewery and winery tours, on-foot exploration, and a week of relaxation on the sweeping landscape of the Columbia and Snake Rivers —an oenophile and foodie’s dream.

 - Sommelier and guest wine expert join you on board for the week